-Weibull's law is most often used to model reliability data.
+The Weibull distribution is most often used to model reliability data.
 Ellistat's Data Analysis module allows you to perform these analyses with ease.

-Definitions: Reliability, Weibull's Law, Failure
+Definitions: Reliability, the Weibull Distribution, Failure

 Reliability: